 Summary

 My step into politics is based on where we as a community stand today.
-Divisive legislation and social campaigns are without empathy, that are breaking the networks in place for us to be informed, that are tearing at the fabric of our nation.
-There is an infiltration of local school boards, and the introduction of legislation in states that comes from national platforms that do not have our common interests in mind.
 There is disinformation in social media that is meant to be divisive, that tears on the intent and good will of society.
 I’m stepping into politics because the “our” in our voice needs to be represented.
 I have enough shared experience and humility to know that I should listen and understand before I speak, and that my actions affect a community that I love and have much respect for.

 Here’s my profile on ballotpedia: https://ballotpedia.org/Greg_Green_%28Utah%29